Dan Applegate

 Frederick Daniel Applegate (November 9, 1917 – January 17, 1999) was director of product engineering for Convair, a McDonnell Douglas subcontractor supplying parts for the company's newest aircraft, the DC-10 trijet, during the early 1970s.
-He died on January 17, 1999, at age 81 in San Diego, California.

 On 12 June 1972, American Airlines Flight 96, a relatively new McDonnell Douglas DC-10, was severely damaged after losing a rear cargo door while flying over Windsor, Ontario, while en route to Buffalo Niagara International Airport.
 The pilots very nearly lost control of the trijet, but they were able to land the aircraft safely using differential throttling to control the glide angle.
 In the ensuing investigation, it was learned that the door had improperly latched due to a combination of a minor electrical problem, and the failure of a locking mechanism that was supposed to ensure that the latches were in place, but could, in reality, be forced closed even if they were not.

 The "Applegate memorandum" was written shortly after the Flight 96 incident, on 27 June, and delivered to Applegate's immediate supervisor J.B.
 Hurt.
 Applegate voiced his concerns to management about potential design faults in the door.
-In his view, these faults could cause the aircraft’s cargo doors to open mid-flight.
+In his view, these faults could cause the aircraft's cargo doors to open mid-flight.
 Should this occur, there would be an instantaneous loss of pressurization of the cargo area.
 It followed that the pressurised passenger cabin floor, which lay just above, would buckle under the force exerted on it, with probably disastrous consequences.
 Applegate noted that this precise failure had occurred during ground testing of the DC-10 in 1970.
-He believed that if this were to happen in flight, the plane’s critical control systems and control lines (which ran through the floor) would be either severely damaged or completely destroyed, and the pilots would lose control of the aircraft.
+He believed that if this were to happen in flight, the plane's critical control systems and control lines (which ran through the floor) would be either severely damaged or completely destroyed, and the pilots would lose control of the aircraft.
 A potentially fatal crash would seem imminent.